Wyoming Pretrial Drug and Alcohol Monitoring, GPS House arrest

 By: Wyoming Pretrial Services SM

-Frank Kopczynski of Tampa Bay Monitoring details the pros and cons to using Soberlink VS. SCRAM.
+Frank Kopcynski of Tampa Bay Monitoring detail the pros and cons of using Soberlink VS SCRAM.

 Soberlink Cellular Devices test for the presence of alcohol in human breath and use facial recognition to confirm identity during each breath test.
 BAC results are wirelessly transmitted in real-time via Verizon’s Private Network to Soberlinks' cloud-based management software.
 All "positive" test, or questionable facial recognition flags must be verified by a human, i.e., the PSA.
 All testing is routinely monitored by a PSA for consistent human verification, and not relied upon solely on the facial recognition software.

-What are Soberlinks' key advantages over other monitoring methods
+What are Soberlinks key advantages over other methods of remote monitoring.

 The Soberlink Cellular Device is the only remote alcohol monitoring system cleared by the FDA.
 Since 2011, Soberlink has been the leader in real-time, remote alcohol monitoring with solutions for court ordered monitoring, child custody monitoring, and recovery management monitoring.
 Soberlink’s robust tamper detection, reliability, and proven track record separates itself from other alcohol monitoring systems.

 How accurate are the test results?

 The Soberlink Device contains a professional-grade fuel-cell sensor with a detection range of 0.000% – 0.400% BAC and accuracy level of +/- .005 BAC.
 The fuel cell that Soberlink uses is globally trusted and used for high-end workplace and law enforcement breath alcohol instruments.
 If you would like to learn more about the fuel-cell technology Soberlink uses, you can visit the fuel cell manufacturer’s website at www.dart-sensors.com.